Time and materials vs fixed price1 1024x534

 1. Ultimate flexibility

 This model is very flexible.
 Generally, you won’t come across issues when making changes, since you’re only paying for the work that’s actually been done according to your hourly rates.
+However, incorporating a clause for maximum labor hours can help in managing budget constraints and anticipating costs.

 You can easily modify the scope of work, request for addition or removal of features, and use flexible (agile) software development methodologies.